 Using the Serial Monitor

-The simplest way to communicate with uLisp is to use the Serial Monitor, which is built in to the Arduino IDE.
+The Serial Monitor, which is built in to the Arduino IDE, provides the simplest way to interface with uLisp.

 After uploading uLisp to the Arduino: